fireflowerr/selfexec-maven-plugin/README.md

 * `jarName` - alias = `selfexec.jarName`: Represents the jarFile to be made self executable.
 Its default value is `${project.artifactId}-${project.version}`

 * `overwrite` - alias = `selfexec.overwrite`: If true deletes the original jar.

+* `keepExt` - alias = `selfexec.keepExt`: If true, leaves the .jar extention on the jar.
+Use this for crossplatform compatiability.
+Eg unix like systems can run `./example.jar` and windows/other systems can run java `-jar example.jar`

   The single goal of this plugin, **selfexec** simply creates a new file which is a self executing version of the provided jar.